 Classic, traditional luxury river boat for four in Upper Burgundy

 Varnished mahogany and sparkling glass and brass are the hallmarks of style aboard the very pretty Randle.
-She is classic River Boat style, more of a yacht than a hotel barge, in the Burgundy region, catering beautifully for four guests in two gorgeous cabins.
+She is classic River Boat style, more of a yacht than a hotel barge, in the Burgundy region, catering beautifully for up to four guests in two gorgeous cabins.

 Randle’s regular cruise is along the quiet and picturesque Canal du Nivernais, between Auxerre, Clamecy, and Clamecy and Baye.
 But other charter cruises can be arranged, including Auxerre to Moret-sur-Loing, and to Paris along the river Yonne and the river Seine itself.

 Cruising aboard the Randle is superbly relaxed and informal, with high value placed on service, comfort and guests special requirements since every cruise is private charter only.

 Style: The 'nature' of the hotel barge.
 Outline subjective guidance as to the quality or comfort level that might be expected on board.